 Too gentle?
-Then there’s only one other adrenaline adventure for you: bungee jumping off the Aradena Bridge – all 138m of it.
+Then there’s only one other adrenaline-filled adventure for you in Chania: bungee jumping off the Aradena Bridge – all 138m of it.
 It’s the highest bungee jumping bridge in Greece and the second highest in Europe.

-Your feet are back on the ground, so let’s go hiking!
-There’s the E4 European Long Distance trekking path running along the eastern and southern coastlines.
+Your feet are back on the ground, so let’s go trekking!
+There’s the E4 European Long Distance Hiking Path running along the eastern and southern coastline of Chania.
 With sea and mountain views and the scent of wild herbs (rosemary, thyme, sage and lavender), the miles tick by.
-But you can’t talk trekking in Chania without mentioning the gorges: Elygia in Sfakia is special, and others trip off the tongue - Diktamos, Lissos, Topolia, Asfendou, Kambos, Sirikari, Sassalos.
+And you can’t talk trekking in Chania without mentioning the gorges: Elygia in Sfakia is special, and others trip off the tongue - Diktamos, Lissos, Topolia, Asfendou, Kambos, Sirikari, Sassalos.

-The hands-down winner for sheer majesty is the Samaria Gorge.
-The 16km path starts at Omalos Plateau and descends through a forest of cypresses and pine trees, squeezing between the narrowest of passages, with 500m vertical walls.
+The hands-down winner is the Samaria Gorge.
+The 16km path starts at Omalos Plateau and descends through a forest of cypress and pine trees, squeezing between the narrowest of passages with near-vertical walls.
 Quite extraordinary!
 Of course, where there are mountains, there’s climbing.
 In fact, Chania has its own mountaineering club.
 Exhausted?
 How about 4x4 experience up to the White Mountains on a private jeep safari?
 No excuses!

 After all that action, it’s time for a well-earned change of pace.
 Take a look at the scenery – the jagged beauty of the White Mountains, the extraordinary blue of the sea, and all that silky smooth sand.
-Add to that the sound of birdsong and cicadas, the aroma of mountain herbs and the gentlest summer breeze – and, yes, you could be meditating in a yoga retreat.
+Add to that the sound of birdsong and cicadas and the gentlest summer breeze – and, yes, you could be meditating in a yoga retreat.

-After all, Chania has a tradition of spiritual practitioners going back to ancient times, and the principle of "Ef Zin" – the art of living well – is still alive in the region.
-There are retreats dotted right around the area (Sfakia, Lefka Ori…) offering revitalising and restorative therapies, and specialist detox sessions.
+After all, Chania has a tradition of spiritual practitioners going back to antiquity, and the ancient principle of "Ef Zin" – the art of living well – is still alive in Crete.
+There are retreats dotted around the area (Sfakia, Lefka Ori…) offering revitalising and restorative therapies, and specialist detox sessions.
 Really, though, it’s the energy of Chania that makes it special.

 You’ve fed the mind, now for the body.
-The locals know a lot about food and even more about entertaining – and there’s nothing they enjoy more than combining the two.
+Cretans know a lot about food and even more about entertaining – and there’s nothing they enjoy more than combining the two.

-Or why not head out into the countryside to treat yourself to a wine tour.
-Vineyards have been cultivated for over 4,000 years in Crete, with more than 10 indigenous grape varietals, seven white and four red.
+Your last adventure in Chania is treat yourself to a wine tour.
+Vineyards have been cultivated in Crete for over 4,000 years and there are more than 10 indigenous grape varietals (seven white and four red).
 Unsurprisingly, they are perfectly matched to fish, seafood and the local vegetables and wild greens.

 Vilana is the main white grape, while Mantilari is considered the leader of the native red varieties.
 But only a visit to a winery can give the full picture.
-The Manousakis Winery, committed to organic production, and the beautifully appointed Dourakis or Karavitakis are just a few examples.
-There are so many options and, somehow, they all seem to bottle the character of the extraordinary Chania landscape.
+The Manousakis Winery, committed to organic production, and the beautifully appointed Dourakis or Karavitakis are a few examples.
+There are so many options and, somehow, they all seem to bottle the character of Chania’s landscape.